≡ Menu

 Around this same time…

-This new and “improved” French Bulldog with his bat like ears were imported to the United States where he became a hit.
-So much so that an American “French Bulldog” Club was quickly formed in 1898 which certainly played a role in the having the American Kennel Club (AKC) officially recognize the breed in 1898 as well.
+This new and “improved” French Bulldog with his bat-like ears were imported to the United State, where he became a hit.
+So much so that an American “French Bulldog” Club was quickly formed in 1898, which undoubtedly played a role in having the American Kennel Club (AKC) officially recognize the breed in 1898.

-About these little guys is that while they are small, only 22 to 28 pounds in weight and reaches up to 19 to 22 inches in height for some reason, they just seem bigger than they actually are.
+These little guys, while small, are only 22 to 28 pounds in weight and reach up to 19 to 22 inches in height; for some reason, they seem more significant than they are.
+Perhaps their quiet confidence” makes them “seem” more important than they are; we’re not quite sure.
+We can tell you it isn’t because of their fu; these guys don’t have much of it.

-Regardless of what “color” our Frenchie is, he will definitely have a short soft coat, with loose and wrinkled skin on his head and shoulders.
-You’ll just have to decide for yourself which color you prefer because according to the AKC breed standard, it is perfectly acceptable for him to be:
+Regardless of what “color” our Frenchie is, he will have a short,t soft coat with loose, wrinkled skin on his head and shoulders.
+You’ll have to decide for yourself which color you prefer because, according to the AKC breed standard, it is perfectly acceptable for him to be:

 The Frenchie does shed when there is a change in season, but not all that much.
-You’ll just want to be sure to keep an eye on his ears, skin and face because these guys have a tendency to develop ear and eye infections on occasion.
-Also, brush his teeth every so often – that will ensure that you don’t end up spending too much on his dental care later.
+You’ll want to keep an eye on his ears, skin, and face because these guys occasionally develop ear and eye infections.
+Also, brushing his teeth occasionally –I’ll ensure you don’t spend too much on his dental care later.

-All these guys really want to do is play and be your “buddy”.
-And while it is true that they tend to be a bit “stubborn” at times, and aren’t always the easiest dog breed to train, this is just because, they don’t want to listen to you, they’d rather play and try and entertain you!
+When owning a French Bulldog, you must go out of your way to upset them.
+We’d venture a guess that if you do have an upset Frenchie on your hands, it’s probably your fault.
+This is because all these guys want to do is play and be your “buddy.”
+While it is true that they tend to be a bit “stubborn” at times and aren’t always the easiest dog breeds to train, this is just because they don’t want to listen to you; they play and try to entertain you!

 And this…

-Desire to “entertain” isn’t just limited to you his owner, Frenchie’s also like to entertain other pets in the household with is why we’ll frequently recommend this breed to those who already have another dog or cat in their home.
+Desire to “entertain” isn’t just limited to you, his owner; Frenchie also likes to entertain other pets in the house, so we’ll frequently recommend this breed to those who already have another dog or cat in their home.
+Heck, they’re even really good with kids as well.
+But if you have children aged 3threeor lunder, it’s better not to bring this toy bulldog home unless you’re sure your kid is well-trained

 You see…